-Christina Hale for Representative
+Christina Hale for Congress US House of Representatives

 • Indiana: Indiana's bipartisan Election Commission has unanimously waived the state's requirement that voters who wish to vote absentee in June's presidential and downballot primaries provide an excuse in order to do so.